The University of Nottingham

 Britain's first National Nature Reserve (NNR) and island of wetland within one of the world's most intensively farmed environments, Wicken Fen has a continuing history as a key site for scientific research since the advent of the ecological sciences.

-Location: Quantock Hills, Somerset
+Workshop 2: Quantock Hills, Somerset

 Date: 1st-3rd March 2011